Not just a song and dance!

 Sounds are a big draw to heathland.
 At their most evocative, and I’m thinking of birdsong, the first cuckoo of spring, the chirring of nightjars, for example, there is nothing as moving as these natural gifts.
 This week I was delighted to hear stags fighting (although maybe not delighted for the loser).
 It was a thrill to hear the primeval sound of their clashing horns booming across the landscape.

 Such mesmerising sounds stay with you.
 I’m still thinking about an amazing gig I went to last week by Baka Beyond, a band whose music; a fusion of Celtic and African rhythms, is inspired by their time living with the Baka hunter-gatherer people in the Central Africa rainforest.
 I haven’t danced so much in ages (not since nearly standing on an adder a few months back)!
 But the real magic happened when the band stripped back to just two female vocalists who sang an “echo” as they described it, of the Baka tribeswomen ritualistic morning song called Yelli.
-The aim of Yelli is to bring good luck to the tribesmen’s forthcoming hunting trip and it’s a raw, powerful sound, so much so that it brought goose bumps to my body.
+The aim of Yelli is to bring good luck to the tribesmen’s forthcoming hunting trip and it’s a raw, powerful sound, so much so that it gave me goose bumps.

 As I listened I thought of the parallels between Baka people and heathland; both facing loss of environment.
 Baka through clearance of rainforest to make way for crops such as palm oil, and heathland through threats such as succession (reverting back to woodland).